Art-A-Hack/art-a-hack.github.io/app/_projects/2016/afro-futuristic-carnival.md

 In the initial prototype developed during Art-A-Hack 2016, audience members in the VR environment see the graceful dancing of the Goddess Yermaya.
 The VR environment was constructed using [Unity](https://unity3d.com/), with a 360-degree accompanying soundtrack.

-The team captured the movements of dancer Debbie Dias for the Goddess Yermaya avatar using the motion capture studio at the [NYU Tandon School of Engineering](http://engineering.nyu.edu/academics/programs/integrated-digital-media-ms).
+The team captured the movements of dancer Debbie Deas for the Goddess Yermaya avatar using the motion capture studio at the [NYU Tandon School of Engineering](http://engineering.nyu.edu/academics/programs/integrated-digital-media-ms).
 Art-A-Hack partnered with the school for the 2016 season of projects.

 <figure>
 	<img src="/images/projects/2016/afro-futuristic-carnival/team.jpg" alt="The team working at NYU Tandon" />